-The disease of addiction is a chronic brain illness that causes compulsive alcoholics and addicts to drink or take drugs despite the horrible consequences.
+The disease of addiction is a chronic brain illness that causes those suffering from it to drink or take drugs despite the horrible consequences.

-Long ago, addiction was thought of as a compulsion and series of bad choices.
-Those suffering from addiction were considered weak, unmotivated, and poor-decision makers who had no willpower to stop the addictive behavior.
-It wasn’t until 2011 when a four-year study by the American Society of Addiction Medicine revealed a new definition of addiction.
-With the help of top addiction experts, addiction medicine doctors, neuroscientists, ASAM’s governing board, and experts from the National Institute on Drug Abuse, the definition was changed to a primary disease, meaning it is not caused by something else, such as a psychiatric or emotional disorder.
-In addition, addiction was discovered to be chronic, which means monitoring has to be maintained throughout one’s lifetime.
+Long ago, addiction was thought of as a compulsion and a series of bad choices.
+Those suffering from addiction were considered weak, unmotivated, and poor decision makers who had no willpower to stop the addictive behavior.
+It wasn’t until 2011 that a four-year study by the American Society of Addiction Medicine (ASAM) revealed a new definition of addiction.
+With the help of top addiction experts, addiction medicine doctors, neuroscientists, ASAM’s governing board, and experts from the National Institute on Drug Abuse, the definition was changed.
+Addiction is now defined as a primary, chronic disease “involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.”
+Addiction is treatable but, like other chronic diseases, must be monitored over the course of a lifetime.

-Meaning, once recovery is obtained, the newly sober must continue a life-long journey to work on their sobriety.
-This may include attending Alcoholics Anonymous recovery meetings, individual therapies, and taking prescribed medications.
+Once recovery is obtained, the newly sober must continue a life-long journey to work on their sobriety.
+This may include attending Alcoholics Anonymous or other 12-step recovery meetings, individual therapies, and prescribed medications.

 Addiction Has A New Definition – It Is A Disease, Not Just Bad Choices Or Behaviors (2011, August 16).
 Retrieved April, 2017.